Jehnean/job-app/README.md

 ## How to Contribute

 Still looking for a better search feature.
 Later on, I would like to add an on map feature for jobs.
-Check out the icebox list here: https://trello.com/b/HQ5xvl5c/ga-project-2
+Check out the icebox list here:
+<a href="https://trello.com/b/HQ5xvl5c/ga-project-2" target="_blank">Job App Trello Planning</a>

 ## Planning Stage

-User stories and to do lists all on Trello here: https://trello.com/b/HQ5xvl5c/ga-project-2 Wireframes upon request.
+User stories and to do lists all on Trello here: <a href="https://trello.com/b/HQ5xvl5c/ga-project-2" target="_blank">Job App Trello Planning</a>
+Wireframes upon request.